Entering a licence

 When you have installed Cycles 4D and restarted Cinema, you will see a dialog box like this:

-Enter your name, email address and the serial number you received from us into this dialog and click the 'OK' button.
+Enter your name, email address and the licence you received from us into this dialog and click the 'OK' button.

 You can access this dialog again at any time if you need to change anything.

-Click this button to install or change the serial number.
+Click this button to install or change the licence.

 Please note that therefore your machine MUST have access to the internet before you can use it for the first time.
 If the licence cannot be validated the plugin will not work.